 - Two weeks before finals week, confirm that your on-site supervisor is writing a letter about your participation in the internship.

 - During the last week of classes (the week before finals week), obtain your supervisor's signature on your time log and pick up his/her letter regarding your participation.

-- Send the following items to Dr. Karin Jaffe via EMAIL, MAIL, or FAX (see contact info in #10 above):
+- Send the following items to Dr. Carmen Works via EMAIL, or MAIL (see contact info in #10 above):

 - Your time log, signed by your on-site supervisor

 - Your on-site supervisor's letter

 - A copy of your original internship form

 - Deadline: These items MUST reach Dr. Works by Tuesday of final's week (Fall and Spring semesters) or the last week of summer before the beginning of Fall semester (Summer) in order ensure you receive your grade for your internship in a timely fashion.

 - Enjoy your good service!